Genbox/WolframAlpha/README.markdown

-# Wolfram|Alpha.Net - A full implementation of the 2.0 API in C#
+# Wolfram|Alpha.Net - A full implementation of the 2.0 API

 ### Features

-- Based on RestSharp (http://restsharp.org) to deserialize the Wolfram|Alpha XML into objects
+* Based on RestSharp (http://restsharp.org) to deserialize the Wolfram|Alpha XML into objects
-- Handles Assumptions, different formats, warnings, tips, did you means, timings and more.
+* Handles Assumptions, different formats, warnings, tips, did you means, timings and more.

 ### Tutorial